MttMustafa/opencv-ai-navigation_app/README.md

-A sidewalk tracker and obstacle detector.
+A sidewalk tracker, object detector and obstacle detector.

 Dependencies: